CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 .
 You may also want to make another dish with this meat and forgo using the carrots and potatoes at this time.
 Therefore, Osso Buco can be served alongside a plate of pasta or on a bed of rice such as the popular 'Risotto alla Milanese'.
 A creamy, mashed potato or polenta is also a very popular accompaniment.

-Note: For those who insist on serving it with the classic 'Gremolada'...here's a very easy recipe for this garnish: A handful of finely chopped flat parsley, a small minced garlic clove, finely grated zest from a medium lemon, a little squeeze of juice.
-Mix it all and there you have it to sprinkle on the finishes Osso Buco.
+Note: For those who insist on serving it with the classic 'Gremolata'...here's a very easy recipe for this garnish: A handful of finely chopped flat parsley, a small minced garlic clove, finely grated zest from a medium lemon, a little lemon juice.
+Mix it all and there you have it.
+Sprinkle over the meat dish.

 Several conscious efforts have been slowly taking place in my culinary life-style habits.